NIH Grants Policy Statement

 The grantee may extend the final budget period of the previously approved project period one time for a period of up to 12 months beyond the original expiration date shown in the NoA if

 Such an action affirms that additional work remains to be completed on the project and that resources are available to continue to support the project, or that additional time is needed to provide for an orderly closeout.
 The fact that funds remain at the expiration of the grant is not, in itself, sufficient justification for an extension without additional funds.

-Notifications submitted via e-mail or fax must be received by the GMO at the NIH awarding IC at least 10 days prior to the project period end date.
+Notifications may not be submitted via e-mail or fax.
 Upon receipt of the notification, the GMO will process and acknowledge the extension.
 If the no-cost extension notification is submitted late, the extension notification automatically becomes a request and requires the approval of the IC Chief GMO.
 (See Administrative Requirements—Prior Approval Requirements for extension requiring additional funds.)

 In extending the final budget period of the project period through this process, the grantee agrees to update all required certifications and assurances, including but not limited to those pertaining to human subjects and animal welfare, in accordance with applicable regulations and policies.
 Grantees are reminded that all terms and conditions of the award apply during the extension period.

 Grantees may not extend project periods that were previously extended by the NIH awarding IC.
 Any additional project period extension requires NIH prior approval.
 (See Administrative Requirements—Prior Approval Requirements for extensions requiring additional funds.)

 184.108.40.206 Transfer of the Performance of Substantive Programmatic Work to a Third Party by Means of a Consortium Agreement